planetruby/gems/15-beerdb.md

----
-layout: gem
-title:  "Week #15 - beerdb gem - serving a Guinness Irish Stout or a Bamberg Aecht Schlenkerla Rauchbier Märzen as JSON w/ Ruby"
+# Week 15 - beerdb gem - serving a Guinness Irish Stout or a Bamberg Aecht Schlenkerla Rauchbier Märzen as JSON w/ Ruby
----

 ## What's the beerdb gem?